Price data unavailable

 Signed: Yes

-The value of Julian Opie's Galloping Horse 2 (signed), a digital print from 2013, is estimated to be worth between £7,000 to £10,500.
-This artwork has had a total of 4 sales at auction to date.
-The hammer price has ranged from £8,087 in February 2020 to £11,377 in April 2021.
-The average return to the seller has been £8,272.
-The first sale at auction was in January 2015.
-The edition size of this artwork is limited to just 35 pieces.
+The value of Julian Opie’s Galloping Horse 2 (signed) is estimated to be worth between £4,350 and £6,500.
+There have been two sales at auction since its entry to the market on 20th April 2021.
+The hammer price over the past five years has ranged from £4,724 in October 2023 to £11,468 in April 2021.
+The average annual growth rate of this artwork is -9%.
+This work is a digital print and was created in 2013.
+The edition size of this artwork is limited to 35.

 The sculptural iteration of the subject was installed in the Yorkshire Sculpture Park in 2014 and Director of the Programme, Clare Lilley, said of the work: ‘Julian Opie is one of the most significant artists of his generation and Galloping Horse is a beautiful work that extends the material of contemporary sculpture, making full use of new technology.’